replicatedhq/replicated-docs/docs/reference/replicated-cli-cluster-create.md

   <tr>
     <td>--name</td>
     <td>string</td>
     <td>The name of the cluster.
-If no name is specified, a name will be generated.</td>
+If no name is specified, a name is generated.</td>
   </tr>
   <tr>
     <td>--node-count</td>